MikeTannenbaum/digital-garden-jekyll-template/_notes/my digital ecosystem.md

 After much experimentation and exploration of new practices and tools, I’ve made significant improvements to my learning and knowledge management system.
 It's considered a work in progress, however, as it's always being iterated on and improved as my needs evolve and change.

+And once again, as of March 2021, I'm considering how to rework the system based on how my needs have evolved.

+{% picture /assets/digital-ecosystem-diagram.png --alt Visual map of my digital ecosystem %}

 While the system is intended to facilitate writing, I've come to learn that [[It’s not a writing system, it’s a thinking system whose byproduct is writing]].

 If you would like to setup your own digital garden, I wrote a note on how mine is made through my [[Obsidian Jekyll workflow]].